Doublestops and Chords On The Cello

 ORCHESTRAL (AND ENSEMBLE) DOUBLESTOPS: AN ERROR OF ORCHESTRATION

-Because of all these difficulties associated with doublestops, in orchestral playing, no matter what the composer specifies with respect to the doublestops that they write, the end result will almost always be better if we play them “divisi” (divided up) with our stand partner.
+Because of all the difficulties associated with doublestops, in orchestral playing, no matter what the composer specifies with respect to the doublestops that they write, the end result will almost always be better if we play them “divisi” (divided up) with our stand partner.
 The common wisdom of “united we stand, divided we fall” could not be more wrong when applied to double stops.
 When we divide them up (by playing them “divisi”) the section will sound good, but when we play them “united” we can easily bomb!!
 Even in chamber music, it may be possible to redistribute the notes among the different players to improve or eliminate awkward doublestops: certainly, pianists usually have a spare finger available to lighten our load and this can make the difference between pleasure and suffering ….. for both player and listener.

 THE GOOD SIDE OF DOUBLE STOPS